ltrybuch/lib-themisui/themis_components/thModalTitleBar/readme.md

 # `thModalTitlebar`

-A modal's titlebar is used to name the modal and commonly provide it with a close button.
+A modal's titlebar is used to visibly name the modal and commonly provide it with a close button.

 ## Usage